y2kbugger/baremetal-riscv-renode/kos/readme.md

 I want to run multiple infinite loops at the same time
     need to increase smartness of scheduler
     needs a process state flag
-Ability to launch multiple instance of program
+I want to launch multiple instance of program
-    separate program from process
 I want monitor to have ability to suppress it's own prompt after launching so that other programs can use IO uninterupted
-    Need a way for monitor to poll kernel for process statuses Persistance. e.g. storage peripherial and filesystem design Simple FPGA-able matrix-multiply accelerator
+    Need a way for monitor to poll kernel for process statuses i want to know if a Process has blown stack i want to know if we don't have room to allocate a new process

+Persistance. e.g. storage peripherial and filesystem design Simple FPGA-able matrix-multiply accelerator
     high level or verilog?